-There are many devices needed to run your home.
+There are many appliances needed to run your home.
 During the summer you may need an air conditioner or a heat pump.
-During the winter, most homeowners require a furnace or air handler.
-Then you have washer and dryers, ranges, refrigerators…the list seems to never end.
+During the cooler season, most homeowners need a furnace or air handler.
+Then there are washer and dryers, ranges, refrigerators…the list seems to never end.

-But one thing homeowners certainly know is they require hot water.
+But the thing homeowners certainly know is they require hot water.
 Most families have a water heater – or in some instances a boiler is used to heat up the water.
-Are you sure which heating system your home utilizes to heat your water?
-Service Experts Heating & Air Conditioning is here to help explain the difference between the two water systems.
+Do you know which heating system your home uses to heat your water?
+Service Experts Heating & Air Conditioning is here to help clarify the difference between the two water systems.

-A water heater is a storage tank that, you guessed it, heats water.
+A water heater is a large tank that, you guessed it, heats water.
 The heat is either generated by burning gas or by employing electricity.
 A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a warm bath, the washer loaded with towels, or any other hot water need.
-As the hot water is used, fresh cold water enters through the bottom of the tank so it can also be heated for use across your home.
+As the hot water flows to where it is needed, fresh cold water enters through the bottom of the tank so it, too, can be heated for use across your home.

 Trying to choose which water heating system is ideal for your home?
 Call Service Experts Heating & Air Conditioning in Cocoa today and we’ll come out and provide you a complimentary in-home estimate.